Sourabhdhara/Student_record_tracker/README.md

 - **Group Channels:** Section-wide discussions for class announcements and group problem-solving.
 - **Direct Messaging:** Private 1-on-1 chats with file attachment support between students and faculty.
 - **Permissions:** Admins can customize chat access levels dynamically to maintain decorum.

+### 🔐 Password Recovery for Students
+- Students can use the **Forgot / Reset Password** option from the login screen.
+- OTP is sent to the registered email address.
+- A new password can be set after OTP verification.

 ---